DivineBee/NetworkLab1/README.md

 data from page but on that later on...
 The reading of the page was simple - now the hardest part.
 How to
 retrieve the nested links?
 First I created a method which searched by regex (which was not an option) then
 I remodeled the method to create and see how the recursive one will be doing, still wasn't happy because
 that is not the best solution.
-After few days of thinking and studying I made up an iterative approach
+After some long days of thinking and studying I made up an iterative approach
 which used the _BlockingQueue_ for storing the routes and has a thread per route traversal(thrown in some
 comments to be explicit), so my implementation of _run()_ using iterative method of finding routes(can be found
 in class _MyRunnable_ and used in method _findRoute()_ in class _PageInformation_: